code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

 | precision                    | 2nd order (Vanleer/THINC) |
 +------------------------------+---------------------------+

-AMR technique of :cite:`schmidmayer2019adaptive` is used with 4 refinement level such that a maximum of 230 computational cells are used for this run.
+AMR technique of :cite:`schmidmayer2019adaptive` is used with 4 refinement levels such that a maximum of 230 computational cells are used for this run.

 .. _Fig:testCases:Kapila:shockTubeWaterAir: